MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/focus.md

 #### Don't get distracted by email

 To maximize focus, try checking your inbox once an hour.
-If that works well, try increasing it to checking email every two hours.
+If that works well, next try checking email every two hours and so on.
 Discover how much focus you can get back.
 When work is interrupted, it can take up to 20 minutes to get back into the flow.

 #### Group your meetings together on your calendar